What is Dwell Time in SEO?

 While both dwell time and bounce rate are measures of user behavior, they are not the same.
 Actual bounce rate is the percentage of visitors who leave your site after viewing only one page.
 A high bounce rate could indicate that users aren't finding what they're looking for or that the page isn't user-friendly.

 On the other hand, dwell time is the actual time a user spends on a page before returning to the SERPs.
 This is a continuous variable that can range from a few seconds to several minutes or even hours, depending on the user's level of interest and engagement.
-The vehicle type, whether the user is browsing on a desktop, mobile device, or tablet, may also influence dwell time.
+The device, whether the user is browsing on a desktop, mobile, or tablet, also influences dwell time.

-For example, users on mobile devices might have shorter dwell times due to on-the-go browsing.
-A user could spend a significant amount of time on a page (indicating a long dwell time), making it a crucial dependent variable in understanding user behavior.
-But if they don't click on another page on your site, it would still be considered a bounce.
+For example, users on mobile devices often have shorter dwell times due to on-the-go browsing.
+A user can spend a long time on a page, which signals a long dwell time.
+But if they do not click through to another page on your site, that visit still counts as a bounce.

 Dwell Time vs Retention Rate